TheRake66/loop/README.md

 Options:
     [mode]
-        -start     Start the script and watch it.
+        -start     Run the script and loop it.
-        -stop      Stop watching the script but don't stop it.
+        -stop      Stop looping the script but don't stop it.
-    [time]         The timeout before restarting the script (in seconds).
+    [time]         Timeout before re-run the script (in seconds).
-    [script]       The script path.
+    [script]       Script file path.
-    <arguments>    The argument(s) to pass to the script when starting.
+    <arguments>    Argument(s) to pass to the script when running.

 Example:
     loop -start 5 ./script.sh